ksmin23/my-aws-cdk-examples/dms/aurora_mysql-to-kinesis/README.md

    | log_bin       | ON    |
    +---------------+-------+
    </pre>
-4. Run the below command to create the sample database named `testdb`.
+4. Also run this to AWS DMS has bin log access that is required for replication
    <pre>
-   mysql> create database testdb;
+   mysql> call mysql.rds_set_configuration('binlog retention hours', 24);
    </pre>
-5. Run this to AWS DMS has bin log access that is required for replication.
+5. Run the below command to create the sample database named `testdb`.
    <pre>
    mysql> create database testdb;
    </pre>
 6. Exit from the SQL prompt and open the command-line terminal.
 7. At the command-line prompt run the below command to create the sample table named in `testdb` database.
 8. Generate test data.
    <pre>
    (.venv) $ python tests/gen_fake_mysql_data.py \
                     --database <i>your-database-name</i> \